object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 a practical example may help. :numref:`except_demo` prints out a different message for each type of clause.

+.. _except_demo:

 .. code-block:: python3
-    :caption: A demonstration of all the clauses of the :keyword:`try block`.
+    :caption: A demonstration of all the clauses of the :keyword:`try` block.
     :linenos:

     def except_demo(n):